galliot-us/smart-social-distancing/README.md

 You can run this application on edge devices such as NVIDIA's Jetson Nano / TX2 or Google's Coral Edge-TPU.
 This application measures social distancing rates and gives proper notifications each time someone ignores social distancing rules.
 By generating and analyzing data, this solution outputs statistics about high-traffic areas that are at high risk of exposure to COVID-19 or any other contagious virus.

-If you want to understand more about the architecture you can read the following [post](https://neuralet.com/article/smart-social-distancing/).
+If you want to understand more about the architecture you can read the following [post](https://galliot.us/blog/smart-social-distancing-new-codebase-architecture/).

-Please join [our slack channel](https://join.slack.com/t/neuralet/shared_invite/zt-g1w9o45u-Y4R2tADwdGBCruxuAAKgJA) or reach out to covid19project@neuralet.com if you have any questions.
+Please join [our slack channel](https://join.slack.com/t/neuralet/shared_invite/zt-g1w9o45u-Y4R2tADwdGBCruxuAAKgJA) or reach out to hello@galliot.us if you have any questions.

 ## Getting Started